table of contents

 Along with weights, bodybuilders often throw around the term “bulking.”
 If you’re bulking, that means you’re trying to add size—ideally in the form of muscle.

 While strength training can help you build muscle, bulking also involves a specialized diet.
 This diet aims to give your body the additional calories and nutrients it needs to add mass.

-Traditionally, bulking diets have involved shoving as much protein and carbs down your throat as you could stomach.
+Traditionally, bulking diets have involved consuming as much protein and carbs as you could stomach.
 But there are smarter and healthier ways to approach bulking.

 What is the keto diet, and should you follow it?

 What is bulking?

 “Bulking” is one of the two main phases of competitive bodybuilding.
 During the bulking phase, a bodybuilder’s goal is to add size and muscle.